gtech-mulearn/IEEE-LAUNCHPAD/profiles/meghnar@mulearn.md

 ### Software Engineer Student

-> I am a passionate and dedicated  with a strong background in Computer Science and Engineering with a keen interest in frontend development.I would like to expand my skill-set and to explore and innovate within the field.
+> I am a passionate and dedicated  with a strong background in Computer Science and Engineering with a keen interest in frontend development.
+I would like to expand my skill-set and to explore and innovate within the field.

 ## Portfolio Highlight.